ShunKaidou/Library-Management-Project-DBMS/README.md

 * Setup a new User account in 'User Accounts -> New' with all neccessary permissions

-* import the 'library.mysql' file
+* Import the 'library.mysql' file

 * Open config.php and change the corresponding values for '$mysqlusername' and '$mysqlpassword' (Use the user accounts you created earlier)